jayson-centeno/EmployeeRecord/README.md

 **Setup:**
 1. Attach SQL data - EmployeeRecord.bak
-2. Connection String is in appsettings.json
+2. ConnectionString is in appsettings.json
+3. ConnectionString value is the (local)
 OR
 3. Run dotnet-ef-cli-install.bat
 4. init-database.sql - To Create the database and users